-Please take a few moments to read this report carefully.
+Please take time to read this report carefully.
 It provides information on how you can take an active role in preventing crime and increasing your safety and security while on campus.

 President M. Roy Wilson

 A. ANNUAL SECURITY REPORT

 The Annual Security Report is divided into the following areas: